9 Vegan Restaurants in San Francisco You Need to Visit

 Love Stretchy Pants?

-If you’re looking for even more must-have vegan food in SF, then check out our Food Walks.
+If you’re looking for even more must-have vegan food in SF, then check out our food tours.
+Many tours can include vegan items!
 It’s a great way to spend an afternoon and an experience you won’t want to miss!

 STRETCHY PANTS EXPERIENCES